 For additional information about how to configure and use ACLs, refer to ACLs system overview.

+After establishing a cluster peering connection, you can further secure your deployment by configuring an IP allowlist to limit cluster access.
 HCP Consul's cluster peering allowlist supports three IP address ranges on the allowlist at one time.
-Click the trash icon to delete an address and its description.

 You can also view active cluster peering connections with HCP Consul Central.